 The last time a figure like the above was seen as the norm in the UK would appear to be in my battered old copy of Understanding Offices by Joanna Eley and Alexi Marmot, published in 1995 at a time when computers still had screens that were two feet deep, office furniture manufacturers still sold special tables for the phone everybody in the office shared, we used fax machines and letters to communicate.
 The past is no longer a foreign country, it’s an alien world.

 So dig deeper and you find micro-cultures within the cultures, stacked like Russian dolls.
 The UK may make an arguable claim to boast the World’s most positive approach to flexible working overall, but some of its organisations remain to be convinced.
 The demands of a dealer room in the City of London are very different to those of a Council in Gateshead, a media company in Salford or a law firm in Birmingham.
 It’s an endlessly complex picture that demands a sophisticated response from designers.

 Then again, ideas that spring up in one part of the world as a result of local conditions can swiftly influence thinking on a global scale.
 For example, we like to think here in the UK that we are innovators in the way we approach workplace design and management.
 If you accept this as true (and I do) this has come about as a result of local conditions which make an intelligent and groundbreaking approach to property workplace and management essential.

-The upshot of this is that, although it’s not alone in this regard, the UK is the perfect country in which innovative approaches to facilities management and interior design can flourish precisely because it has not only a mixture of the right mentality but also – crucially – a number of challenges and potentially adverse conditions that make innovation essential.
+The upshot of this is that, although it’s not alone in this regard, the UK is the perfect country in which innovative approaches to facilities management and office design can flourish precisely because it has not only a mixture of the right mentality but also – crucially – a number of challenges and potentially adverse conditions that make innovation essential.